BlackMac/IfCallThenWhat/README.md

-# If Call The What?
+# If Call Then What?

 An experiment with [sipgate.io](http://sipgate.io) and [Meteor](meteor.com)